fredericlepied/git-review/doc/source/installation.rst

 git-review has a custom hook mechanism to run a script before certain actions.
 This is done in the same spirit as the classic hooks in git.

-There are two types of hooks, a global one which is stored in ``~/.config/git-review/hooks/`` and one local to the repository stored in ``.git/hooks/`` with the other git hook scripts.
+There are two types of hooks:

+* a global one which is stored in ``~/.config/git-review/hooks/``,

+* and one local to the repository, which is stored with the other git hook scripts.
+Normally that's the ``.git/hooks/`` directory in your checkout.

 **The script needs be executable before getting executed**